 The spine is made of a column of small bones known as vertebrae.
 Spinal fusion surgery welds together two or more vertebrae in the spine to reduce motion in the section that causes pain from arthritis, injury, disease or degeneration.

-Spinal fusion surgeries have been performed for more than 50 years; however recent developments in minimally invasive techniques, computer navigation and robotics have made the procedure less invasive, safe and more precise with a faster recovery.
+Further, spinal fusion surgeries have been performed for more than 50 years; however recent developments in minimally invasive techniques, computer navigation and robotics have made the procedure less invasive, safe and more precise with a faster recovery.
 Most cervical fusion cases can be performed on an outpatient basis with patients recovering at home and moving about on the same day.
 Thoracic and lumbar spinal fusions for the mid and lower back usually require a hospital stay of two to four days, depending on the location and complexity of the condition.
 In addition to spinal fusion, a neurosurgeon may also recommend a procedure known as a laminectomy, during which damaged bone or tissue is removed to relieve pressure on a nerve.

-- Degenerative disc disease
+Degenerative disc disease

-- Spondylolisthesis (dislocated vertebrae)
+Spondylolisthesis (dislocated vertebrae)

-- Spinal deformity such as scoliosis or kyphosis (curvature of the spine)
+Spinal deformity such as scoliosis or kyphosis (curvature of the spine)

-- Broken or fractured vertebrae
+Broken or fractured vertebrae

 Depending on the nature and location of the spine disorder, neurosurgeons will use one of three approaches to perform the procedure.
 The anterior approach requires a small incision through the front or side of the abdomen to reach the lumbar region or through the front of the neck to reach the cervical spine.
-With the posterior lumbar approach, a small incision is made in the middle of the lower back; posterior cervical fusion is performed through the back of the neck.
+With the posterior lumbar approach, a small incision is made in the middle of the lower back; surgeons perform posterior cervical fusion through the back of the neck.

 The neurosurgery team at ONS is ranked among the best in the nation.